after12am/cosmic/README.md

 cosmic
 ======

 Once upon a time there was a man.
 The man was absorbed in media art, and then met [robert hodgin's work](http://roberthodgin.com).
-His work was so wonderful that that man could not get bored of seeing it all the time.
-Sooner after that, the man started wanting to create a work like his.
+His work was so amazing that words do not come out.
+That man won't get bored of watching it forever.
+Sooner after that, that man started wanting to create a work like his.
 Then that man's work began.

 [View Full Captured Demo](https://vimeo.com/41078447)